Skip to main content

 Direct link to Conditional attributes

 Use ifActive.attributes and ifIdle.attributes to tag input with context that depends on whether the agent is active or idle at delivery time.
-Mastra resolves the correct branch when the input is accepted.
+Top-level attributes always apply, and Mastra merges the selected branch's attributes into them when the input is accepted.

 {